ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 !!! tip "Deprecation of Legacy DEMs for RTC Processing"

-    We are considering eliminating the option to use our legacy DEM dataset (NED/SRTM) as a HyP3 processing option for RTC.
-We would value your feedback as we decide if we will make this change.
-How would you be impacted if the NED/SRTM DEM option was no longer available?
-Would it affect your current workflows?

-    Please send your feedback to [uso@asf.alaska.edu](mailto:uso@asf.alaska.edu).
+    The legacy DEM option as a HyP3 processing option for RTC used to be avaiable.
+Now it is eliminated.

 The legacy DEMs were pre-processed by ASF to a consistent raster format (GeoTIFF) from the original source formats: height (\*.hgt), ESRI ArcGrid (\*.adf), etc. Many of the NASA-provided DEMs were provided as orthometric heights with EGM96 vertical datum.
 These were converted by ASF to ellipsoid heights using the ASF [MapReady](https://asf.alaska.edu/how-to/data-tools/data-tools/#mapready "https://asf.alaska.edu/how-to/data-tools/data-tools/#mapready" ){target=_blank} tool named *geoid_adjust*.
 The pixel reference varied from the center (pixel as point) to a corner (pixel as area).
 The GAMMA software used to generate the RTC products uses pixel as area and adjusts DEM coordinates as needed.